OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

 There a multiple security measures which can be implemented to prevent these types of queries, which will be listed in the remediation section.
 Abusive queries can cause issues like DoS for GraphQL deployments and hence, should be tested as part of a security test for GraphQL deployments.

 ### Detailed Error Message

 GraphQL can encounter unexpected errors during runtime.
-While an error like that occurs, the server sends an error specifying that, which can reveal internal error or application configuration/data/assets, allowing a malicious user to acquire more information on the application.
+When an error like that occurs, the server may send an error response, which can reveal internal error details or application configuration/data/assets, allowing a malicious user to acquire more information on the application.
 As part of the testing, error messages should be checked, by sending unexpected data, and the responses should be searched for additional information which might be revealed using this technique.

 ### Exposure of Underlying API